MSRConnections/Azure-training-course/Day 2/4. Linux Cluster Lab/HOL.md

 <a name="Overview"></a>
 ## Overview ##

 In this hands-on lab you will learn to deploy an IPython notebook cluster on Windows Azure.
-You will also execute the Monte Carlo simulation with IPython Notebook on the cluster you created on Windows Azure.
+You will also execute the Monte Carlo simulation example with IPython Notebook on the cluster you created on Windows Azure.

 <a name="Objectives"></a>
 ### Objectives ###

 In this hands-on lab, you will learn how to:

-- Provision virtual machines with Python.
+- Provision a Linux virtual machine cluster with Python.
 - Deploy IPython notebook on your virtual machines.
 - Run Monte Carlo Simulation on Ipython Notebook on Windows Azure.